 MELBOURNE, Australia — China is continuing to show signs of technological advancement in its fighter jets that could lead to further improvements in its own next-generation stealth fighter, according to an air power expert.

-These improvements are on display at the ongoing Zhuhai air show in China, where both the Chengdu J-10 fighter and J-20 stealth fighter are taking part in flight demonstrations.
+These improvements were on display at the Zhuhai air show in China, where both the Chengdu J-10 fighter and J-20 stealth fighter took part in flight demonstrations.

 This includes a J-10B test bed fitted with a domestically developed WS-10B3 turbofan engine that incorporates a thrust vectoring exhaust nozzle, with its demo showcasing improved maneuverability and slow-speed handling.
 The J-10B with the WS-10B3 is making its first appearance in Zhuhai, having only been seen for the first time earlier this year at the headquarters of manufacturer Chengdu Aircraft Company in its namesake city in Sichuan province.